 Jerusalem Day 2018 couldn’t have come at a better moment.
 A day earlier Israel won the Eurovision Song Contest and a day later the USA will move its embassy from Tel Aviv to Jerusalem.
-This election promise by US president Trump is more than appreciated.
-In the city large banners appear with texts like “Trump make Israel great”.
-A few days earlier Trump fulfilled another campaign promise by declaring the Iran nuclear dead.
+This election promise by US President Trump is more than appreciated.
+In the city, large banners appear with texts like “Trump make Israel great”.
+A few days earlier Trump fulfilled another campaign promise by declaring the Iran nuclear deal dead.

 The ocean of Israeli and Jerusalem flags is impressive.
 Some 60.000 march through Jaffa Street and it seems everyone seems to have one.
 Coming from a country where waving the national flag is considered by some as fascist, here, just like in the USA, people are proud of their flag and they want the world to know it.
 The speakers support them with the winning Eurovision song: “I’m not your toy!
 You stupid boy”, followed by a religious song.
 Ah, yes, this is my beloved Israel, the 70 years old country of many contrasts.

-Various religious groups organized this day, but most chanting, shouting, singing and dancing youngsters are there to have a great time.
+Various religious groups organized this day, but most chanting, shouting, singing, and dancing youngsters are there to have a great time.
 I must say it is contagious, being surrounded by all these shiny happy people.
-In essence we all share that some love: the love for Jerusalem.
+In essence, we all share that same love: the love for Jerusalem.
 I have been here several times and that feeling only gets bigger and deeper.
 Some purists say that you have to keep your distance as a photographer: Don’t get too involved.
 Well, we both totally disagree with that.
-Just like any other we walk around with enormous Israeli flags.
+Just like any other, we walk around with enormous Israeli flags.

 An old orthodox Jew seems to read all this in my eyes.
-Amidst the noise we chat about Jerusalem.
-After a while he points at my flag, the stickers on my shirt and at my eyes.
+Amidst the noise, we chat about Jerusalem.
+After a while, he points at my flag, the stickers on my shirt, and my eyes.
 “You see, this it.
 You can only love and understand Jerusalem when it is deep inside your heart.
 And I can see that’s the case with you.”
 Even though he sees things from a deeply religious viewpoint, I can only say he is right.
 In fact, he made me even more aware of it.